mick3/Milestone-2/README.md

 Referenced https://www.w3schools.com/css/css3_buttons.asp to figure out how to style buttons.

+Referenced https://cssanimation.rocks/clocks/ for how to create CSS and HTML circular shapes.

 Bug 2/05/2020: When I click on the "start" button, the "round-screen" displays "NaN".